 The reflector doesn’t need to be anything special, unless you want a particular color or design to improve the appearance of the one that’s visible (Wal-mart, Target and auto parts stores often have ones with sports logos, Disney characters and so on — at a price).

 3. Foam Insulation Sheets.
-Friends on a boat in the US bought some rigid foam insulation (large blue and pink sheets available at home improvement stores) and cut pieces to fit in the top of their refrigerator and inside the lid, then used silicone to hold them in place.
-They said it did a lot of good, but we couldn’t find that type of material where we were, and didn’t want to bring it on a plane, so I can’t personally vouch for it.
-However, I think it’d be better than just the windshield reflector!
+Friends on a boat in the US bought some rigid foam insulation (large blue and pink sheets available at home improvement stores) and cut pieces to fit in their refrigerator and inside the lid, then used silicone (or even just duct tape) to hold them in place.

 4. Hanging Sun Shield.
 Almost every boat in the Sea of Cortez for the summer hung something — an auto windshield reflector, a piece of white Sunbrella, whatever — on the outside of the hull over the refrigerator area.
 Dark-hulled boats said this made a HUGE difference to them; we noticed a small improvement (we had a very high gloss new white paint job).